Bren2010/msp/README.md

 It is possible to convert between different types of predicates (and its one of the fundamental operations of splitting secrets with an MSP), but circuit minimization is a non-trivial and computationally complex problem.
-Therefore, its best that the
+The code can do a small amount of compression, but the onus is on the user to design efficiently computable predicates.